 My journey down the dairy free puff pastry path began when I first made Nina’s vegan butter about 12 months ago.
 I loved it and marveled at how – from a mix of a couple of ingredients – a wonderfully creamy emulsified butter was formed.

-But given I can no longer eat dairy all butter puff pastry was now out of the question.
+But given that I’m trying to eat less dairy, all butter puff pastry was now out of the question.
 I needed a vegan puff pastry.

 (This would be a good time to mention my vegan baking cheat sheet.
 If you love to bake like me, be sure to snag a copy.
 It’s packed with all my favorite substitutions to vegan-ize just about any recipe.)